 Your teacher may excuse tardiness for the first time.
-If late arrivals continue, however, the student may be issued a Teacher detention.
+Students are given adequate passing time between periods and are expected to arrive to class on time.
+Teachers will address tardiness directly with a student in an attempt to support their punctuality.
+If late arrivals continue, however, the student will be issued a Teacher detention.
 Students who are repeatedly late to class and who have served a teacher detention will be referred to the office.
 Office personnel will only issue late passes for students who are late to school, not for those who are late to class.